Redis Commander: CLI Alternative for Connecting & Managing Redis

 Security: credentials and encryption

 Redis credentials are sensitive.
-MyDevTools Redis Commander encrypts credentials with AES-256 in the browser before storage, so the server does not see plaintext passwords.
+The MyDevTools Redis Commander encrypts credentials with AES-256 locally on your machine before storage, so no server sees plaintext passwords.
 For production, use Redis with password authentication or network-level security (firewall, VPN, SSH tunnel).

 Frequently asked questions

-Is it safe to connect to a production Redis instance from an online tool?
+Is it safe to connect to a production Redis instance from a desktop tool?

-Use an encrypted connection tool (HTTPS) and credentials encryption (like MyDevTools).
+Use a tool that connects over an encrypted channel and encrypts credentials locally (like MyDevTools).
 For maximum security, use a firewall or SSH tunnel to restrict access.

 Can I delete keys and clear data with Redis Commander?